I’ve heard that there are people travelling periodically to the region west of Tokyo just to take a good shot of Mount Fuji.

 Not far from park Yagizaki is the doll museum.
 I’m really, really not interested in a doll exhibition.
 But where there’s a museum, there’s a café and being all wet and cold, I craved a hot drink.
 I craved it even more as I entered the café and the ice-cold breeze blowing from the air condition began to even lower the temperature of my soaked clothes.
 The friendly waitress brought me a tiny towel with my tiny cup of coffee and handed me the not so tiny check with a tiny smile – 5 bucks.

-After a while, as my optimism had predicted, the rain seemed over, I hopped on my bike – after the actually far too refreshing coffee break in the airconditioned room, the humid yet much warmer air outside felt so nice on my skin.
+After a while, as my optimism had predicted, the rain seemed over.
+I hopped bakc on my bike.
+After the actually far too refreshing coffee break in the airconditioned room, the humid yet much warmer air outside felt so nice on my skin.

 I kept on cycling, observing the color and movement of the clouds, heading west, clearly towards a big assembly of really, really dark puffs – I couldn’t even see the tops of the mountains.
 Uh oh, slowly my optimism that had turned into more and more desperate hope vanished toward fatalism.

 No matter what, by now, I was trapped – located pretty much exactly on the opposite end of the stupid lake and, hence, about 10 kilometers from town.

 It rained harder and harder, wearing only some linen shorts and a t-shirt, I was soaked through and through.
 And so was my canvas backpack with my camera inside.